Swarm Collection

 Equipment

-Some swarms are easy to collect and can be done simply with a white sheet, a bucket, and a nucleus hive whilst others require a bit more effort.
 My main piece of kit is a multi-functional box swarm box.
 This box is set up to take the Langstroth frames that fit into the normal hive so that bees can start building their new home from the moment they are in the box as these are the frames that will go into their new hive.
 There is a bottom slider for ventilation and access and a top slider that can take a range of different fittings.
 These include a solid top, a vented top, a queen excluder top, and a large hole.
 The main idea is to get the queen in the box and all the others will come and join her.
+I also have a ventilated secure box that the whole nuc fits inside in order to easily transport them in the car.
+Nothing worse than driving with a thousand bees flying around your head!!!

 I have a bee vac that allows me to safely suck the bees into a box using a vacuum if they are in an inaccessible place.
+The multifunctional box fits on top of a bee vac if needed.
+This helps with really difficult swarms or cut-outs.

 The goal is always to safely remove the bees and put them into a new home where they can flourish and not cause any nuisance or damage.